Guardiola proud City has avoided curse

 "We want to be there until the end.
 [Sunday] will help us.
 If we are able to win the game I am pretty sure until the end we will be there fighting to be champions again."

-Guardiola dismissed suggestions that Liverpool failing to beat Leicester and West Ham United before overcoming Bournemouth on Sunday (AEDT) displayed that Jurgen Klopp's side had lost its edge.
+Guardiola dismissed suggestions that Liverpool failing to beat Leicester and West Ham United before overcoming Bournemouth on Sunday (NZDT) displayed that Jurgen Klopp's side had lost its edge.

 "I don't know how you connect a lack of mentality with dropping four points, two draws," the City boss said.
 "I don't see the connection.